pentaho/karaf/README.md

 ## Getting Started

 For an Apache Karaf source distribution, please read [BUILDING.md](https://github.com/apache/karaf/blob/main/BUILDING.md) for instructions on building Apache Karaf.
+(**NOTE: To successfull run all tests, you must be on a *nix env (tested on Ubuntu) with Java 17 installed and in your PATH)

 For an Apache Karaf binary distribution, please read [RELEASE-NOTES.md](https://github.com/apache/karaf/blob/main/RELEASE-NOTES.md) for installation instructions and list of supported and unsupported features.